jeff350/wazuh-salt/README.md

-Install Wazuh-manager and Wazuh-agent with SaltSlack
+Install Wazuh-manager and Wazuh-agent and filebeat with SaltSlack

 Salt Master configuration example: